joren35/CSC171/Assignment 4/readMe.txt

 CSC-171 Othello

 Prerequisites:
+-Python 3.7
--Python 3 --(any version) won't work on python 2 -pygame   -- It is an python package.
+-pygame 1.9.6    -- It is an python package.
 Their werb site: https://www.pygame.org/
 	         --"pip install pygame"

 How to run:
 1. In the command prompt / terminal run the driver file named "driver.py" (i.e. "python driver.py")